Do you want to raise your own pork? The idea of knowing what went into the animal sounds enticing, doesn’t it?

 Honestly, the central question you should ask is how large are the parents?
 If they are a good size, your pig should be okay.

 Keep in mind; feeder pigs aren’t raised for breeding.
 They’re meat only.
-In this instance, size and health of the pig at time of purchase are your primary concerns.
+In this instance, the size and health of the pig at the time of purchase are your primary concerns.

 3. How to House and Fence Your Pigs

 Pigs don’t require crème de la crème housing.
 In our case, we’ve built a hut for them.
 It has four posts and a metal roof.
 This gives the pigs shade when needed and keeps them out of the weather as well.

 The most prominent concern is fencing.
 The first time we raised pigs and kept them year-round, we chose hog paneling instead of electric fencing.
 This was a huge mistake.